cBioPortal/cbioportal/docs/docker/README.md

 occurs, make sure to check it.
 A common cause is pointing the `-v` parameters above to folders or files that do not exist.

+Note that another option would be to use an external database.
+In that case one does not need to run the `cbioDB` container.
+In the command for the `load-seeddb` change the cbioDB host to the host of the external MySQL database.

 ### Step 3 - Set up a portal.properties file ###

 Copy the